easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### CPPE

 CPPE is an open-source, light-weight C++ and Python library for Polarizable Embedding (PE)1,2 calculations.
-It provides an easy-to-use API to implement PE for ground-state self-consistent field (SCF) calculations and post-SCF methods.
+It provides an simple-to-use API to implement PE for ground-state self-consistent field (SCF) calculations and post-SCF methods.
 A convenient Python interface is also available.

 *homepage*: <https://github.com/maxscheurer/cppe>